ifyouseewendy/mental-models/GLOSSARY.md

 Opposite to proximal, which means situated nearer to the centre of the body or the point of attachment; sensory rather than physical or social.

+## Concoct

+To invent a clever story, excuse, or plan, especially in order to deceive someone.

+## Diminishing

+To become smaller or less important

+### Marginal

+A marginal change or difference is too small to be important OPP significant